CUNY-CL/wikipron/CONTRIBUTING.md

 The `wikipron` repo has continuous integration (CI) turned on, with autobuilds running pytest and flake8 for the test suite (in the [`tests/`](tests) directory) and code style checks, respectively.
-If an autobuild at a pending pull request fails because of pytest or flake8 errors, then the errors must be fixed by further commits pushed to the branch by the author.
+If an autobuild at a pending pull request fails because of `pytest`, `flake8` or `mypy` errors, then the errors must be fixed by further commits pushed to the branch by the author.

 If you would like to help avoid wasting free Internet resources (every push triggers a new CI autobuild),